Bush Barrow: Stone mace

 An unusual stone mace head lay to the right of the Bush Barrow skeleton, made out of a rare fossilized stromatoporoid (sea sponge), originating in Devon or Cornwall.
 It had a wooden handle, from which decorative zig-zag-shaped bone mounts survive.
 The mace is considered to be a symbol of power or authority.
-Similar bone mounts have been found in Grave Circle B at Mycenae in Greece, at Illeta dels Banyets in Spain (associated with the Argaric culture), and in gold form at Carnac in Brittany (associated with the Bell Beaker culture).
+Similar bone mounts have been found in Grave Circle B at Mycenae in Greece, at Illeta dels Banyets in Spain (associated with the Argaric culture), and in gold at Carnac in Brittany (associated with the Bell Beaker culture).

+Connections with Greece

-Various authors have suggested a connection between the bone mounts in Britain and those in Greece, where they appear without local antecedents.
+Various authors have suggested a connection between the bone mounts from Bush Barrow and those in Greece, where they appear without local antecedents.
 This is supported by the finding of amber necklaces from Britain in the elite shaft graves at Mycenae (Grave circles A and B).
-According to Joseph Maran (2013), "In Greece, amber objects first make their appearance in the seventeenth or sixteenth centuries BCE at the very beginning of the Mycenaean period. ... the amber objects had not reached Greece from the Baltic, but, mostly as finished products, from the area of the Wessex culture of southern England. ...
-There is an amazing similarity between the shaft grave period and the Wessex culture not only in the amber items as such and their close association with gold, but also in the social contexts of the appearance of amber jewellery … in both regions such special amber objects were confined to the very small group of the most richly furnished burials.”
+According to the archaeologist Joseph Maran:

+Amber may have been imported to Britain from Scandinavia in exchange for metal.

 Close similarities have also been noted between the gold-stud decoration of the Bush Barrow dagger and the decoration of elite weapons in Mycenaean Greece.
-The gold-stud technique is exclusively attested in Britain, Armorica and Mycenaean Greece, with the oldest examples coming from Britain and Armorica.
+The gold-stud technique is exclusively attested in Britain, Armorica and Greece, with the oldest examples coming from Britain and Armorica.
 In Greece this technique, known as 'gold embroidery', first appears in the shaft graves at Mycenae.
-According to Nikolas Papadimitriou and colleagues (2021), "Mycenaean gold embroidery first occurred in the same context as two other types of artefacts that are considered indicative of northern European links: amber spacer-plates with complex boring and weapons with in‐laid decoration."
-According to Sabine Gerloff (2007, 2010) the gold-stud technique originated in Britain and was transferred to Greece, along with amber necklaces and zig-zag and lozenge-shaped decorative elements, including the bone mounts from Mycenae.
-According to Gerloff the gold plating and metal-inlay techniques used on the Nebra sky disc and related artefacts (such as the Thun-Renzenbühl axe) also have their origin in Britain, and are connected to Mycenaean metalwork.
-Daniel Berger and colleagues (2013) similarly suggest that the Mycenaean metal-inlay technique known as 'double-damascening' may have its origin in northwestern or central Europe.
+According to the archaeologist Nikolas Papadimitriou, "Mycenaean gold embroidery first occurred in the same context as two other types of artefacts that are considered indicative of northern European links: amber spacer-plates with complex boring and weapons with in-laid decoration."
+Sabine Gerloff argues that the gold-stud technique originated in Britain and was transferred to Greece, along with amber necklaces and zig-zag and lozenge-shaped decorative elements, including the bone mounts from Mycenae.
+These contacts were, according to Gerloff, related to the supply of tin from Britain.

+According to Joseph Maran the route of these contacts was through western and/or central Europe and the central Mediterranean.
+Sabine Gerloff has suggested that contact routes passed "primarily along the Middle and Upper Rhine, Switzerland, the Alps to the Caput Adriae as well as down the Rhone.”

+According to Gerloff the gold plating and metal-inlay techniques used on the Nebra sky disc and related artefacts (such as the Thun-Renzenbühl axe from Switzerland) also have their origin in Britain, whilst being "generally connected to Mycenaean metalwork".
+Daniel Berger and colleagues (2013) have also suggested that the Mycenaean metal-inlay technique known as 'double-damascening' may have originated in northwestern or central Europe.

+Connections between Greece and the Early Bronze Age cultures of Western Europe may have originally been established during the Bell Beaker period, c.
+2200-2000 BC, when Bell Beaker-related artefacts such as pottery and archers' wristguards are found in Greece and the Aegean region, likely due to a Bell Beaker-related migration into the area.